 Yeah, I don’t really want to go there now either.

 But what if you could have that same amount of beauty with none of the crowds?
 It’s possible, and the answer is only a short drive away from Lake Garda: Valle del Chiese.

-This valley, located in Trentino, Italy, is the perfect Italian Lakes getaway without the crowds.
+This valley, located in Trentino, Italy, is the perfect Italian Lakes getaway without the crowds and a great addition to your Italian bucket list.
 Here’s everything you need to know about visiting Valle del Chiese.